unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 This is not true for lot of other languages, platform and frameworks, so before starting dealing with uWSGI you should choose how to manage fork() in your stack.

-Seeing it from the "graceful reloading" point of view, preforking extremely speed up things, your app is loaded only one time, and spawning additional worker will be really fast.
+Seeing it from the "graceful reloading" point of view, preforking extremely speed up things, your app is loaded only one time, and spawning additional workers will be really fast.
 Expecially for frameworks/languages doing lot of disk access for finding modules, avoiding it for each worker of your stack will increase startup times.

 Unfortunately, the preforking approach forces you to reload the whole stack whenever you make code changes instead of reloading only the workers.